Key Takeaways

 Frequently Asked Questions

-• Can a partially illegal contract be enforced?
+1. Can an illegal contract ever be enforced?

-• What happens if I unknowingly enter an illegal contract?
+2. What happens if I unknowingly enter into an illegal contract?

 If you need more information about illegal contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.